riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Change the spacing to 10, just like we did with the other stack views.
 We should have a nicely arranged 3x3 grid, but with slightly oversized icons for most iPhone screens.
 This is because of the default size of our icons.

-We need to ensure that our design is adaptive to all iPhone models, lucky Apple provides plenty of tools for us to do this with [Auto Layout](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/index.html).
+We need to ensure that our design is adaptive to all iPhone models, luckily Apple provides plenty of tools for us to do this with [Auto Layout](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/index.html).

 ### Adaptive Interfaces

-It's important for app to adapt to all iPhone screen sizes if we want to publish it on the App Store.
+It's important for your app to adapt to all iPhone screen sizes if we want to publish it on the App Store.
 Having an adaptive interface allows you to provide the best user experience, regardless of which iPhone your users have.

 To learn more about how to build an adaptive user interface for your app, read more about it here: [Building Adaptive User Interfaces](https://developer.apple.com/design/adaptivity/)